stuartellis/stuartellis-site-hugo/content/articles/solus-setup.md

 this change to take effect.

-If you need a virtual machine manager, consider using [GNOME Boxes](https://wiki.gnome.org/Apps/Boxes) for creating and managing virtual machines.
-To install the Solus packages for Boxes:
+If you need a virtual machine manager, consider using [GNOME Boxes](https://wiki.gnome.org/Apps/Boxes) to create and manage your virtual machines.
+To install the Solus package for GNOME Boxes:

     sudo eopkg install gnome-boxes

 # SQL Databases #

-If you develop any kind of database-driven application, it is useful to have a version of the database server available on your system.
-Consider using containers for this.
+Consider using Docker containers to provide the database services for your Web applications.
+This enables you to use different versions of the database servers for different projects, and ensure that you are running the same versions as the database instances on your production systems.

 If you prefer to install services directly on to your workstation, Solus provides packages for PostgreSQL and [MariaDB](https://mariadb.org/).
 If you